What is My Internet Speed?

 Here’s How to Find Out.

 Have you ever been watching a movie or TV show on Netflix®, and the image looked pixelated?
 That could be due to a problem with your Internet speed.
 When it is sluggish, so is data transfer, which can result in lag time and pixelated images.
-Make sure you’re getting the speed you pay for by performing a speed test on your Internet connection.
+Ensure you get the most out of your connection by performing an internet speed test.

 To check your Internet speed find an online speed test and complete the required steps.
 When the speed test has finished, it will show your current ping rate and download and upload speeds.
 If your speed test results show fewer than the Mpbs you are supposed to receive, you can do a few things to speed up your connection.

 Tips To Speed Up Your Internet Connection